-Personal protective equipment, or PPE, are OSHA requirements covered in section 1910.252(b)(3) and 1910.132 and are thus legal requirements for operating a safe jobsite.
-PPE refers to a range of protective equipment including Welding helmets, safety glasses and goggles, welding gloves and skin protection gear, noise protection devices like earplugs and ear coverings to sparks from burning welders' ears, respiratory protection and ventilation equipment and an array of other equipment that may be necessary for the particular job.
+Personal protective equipment, or PPE, are OSHA requirements covered in sections 1910.252(b)(3) and 1910.132 and are thus legal requirements for operating a safe jobsite.
+PPE refers to a range of protective equipment including Welding helmets, safety glasses and goggles, welding gloves and skin protection gear, noise protection devices like earplugs and ear coverings to sparks from burning welders’ ears, respiratory protection and ventilation equipment and an array of other equipment that may be necessary for the particular job.
 Gathering the correct personal protective equipment, ensuring that it is in good working order, and that it fits the welder is a crucial best practice.

 Controlling the Welding Environment

 While it won’t always be possible to control every aspect of the welding environment, especially for field welding, it is important for welders to control the factors that they can.
-Workspaces should be kept free of fire hazards, equipment should be properly grounded, clutter and debris should be removed promptly, and co-workers should be made aware of the work the welder is doing, both for their own protection and for that of the welder.
-Controlling the welding environment as much as possible will also yield better welding results.
+Workspaces should be kept free of fire hazards, equipment should be properly grounded, clutter and debris should be removed promptly, and co-workers should be made aware of the work the welder is doing, both for their own protection and that of the welder.
+Controlling the welding environment as much as possible will yield better results.

 Completing the Job

 Once the job is complete or has reached a stopping point, it is important for the welder to take certain steps before leaving.
-Welding equipment must be turned off and properly secured, basically cleanup should be performed on the area, especially if failure to do so poses and safety hazards, and the finished product should be carefully tested and inspected to ensure that it meets quality standards.
+Welding equipment must be turned off and properly secured, basically, cleanup should be performed on the area, especially if failure to do so poses safety hazards, and the finished product should be carefully tested and inspected to ensure that it meets quality standards.